MartinDavidWaller/BeaconBox/README.md

 ## Installing the software

-The software is distributed as a binary file that can be downloaded directly to the ESP32 using ?????????

 The source code for BeaconBox is not available.
+The software is distributed as a binary file that can be downloaded directly to the ESP32 using esptool.exe that can be downloaded from https://github.com/espressif/esptool/releases.
+Download and install esptool.exe.

+What follows is very specific to Microsoft Windows but similar tools and processes will apply to MacOS etc.

+Next connect the ESP32 to your computer using a USB cable.
+The device should appear as a COM port.
+You can use the Device Manager to identify thee new port - look for something called "USB-SERIAL CH340" or similar.
+To be sure you have the correct COM port you could unplug it and see it dissapear and then plug it back in and see it appear.

+Next open a command window and type the command:

+esptool.exe --chip esp32 --port COM4 --baud 921600 write_flash 0x0 BeaconBox.bin

+You may need to provide the complete path to the esptool.exe and you will probably need to change COM4 to the COM port identified above.